jukkar/zephyr/samples/net/sockets/txtime/README.rst

 When the application is run, it start to send UDP packets.
 You can start ``echo-server`` application from `net-tools`_ project to catch these and send the data back to this application.
+Optionally you can set :config:`CONFIG_NET_SAMPLE_PACKET_SOCKET` option, which makes the application to create an AF_PACKET type socket.
+In this case, the ``echo-server`` application cannot be used as a peer.

 This sample can be built and executed on qemu_x86 board as described in :ref:`networking_with_host`.